 In the 1930s, color photography was in its infancy, so using prints of paintings was an obvious choice for commercial art.
 By the 1940s, pinup art was fairly commonplace, although some of it was still hidden in back rooms.
 It was used to sell patriotic messages, to sooth and entertain soldiers and even to decorate American aircraft.
 By the 1950s, it was clear to the ad world that sex sells, so established artists, like Gil Elvgren and Zoe Mozert were still in demand, creating pinup art for calendars, book jackets and movie posters.

 By the 1960s, Mel Ramos had begun his figure paintings, often using his wife, Leta, as a model.
 (The couple has been married for 60 years).
 Combining the female figure and popular products, Ramos’ work has all the allure, and fits the definition of, a pinup.
 The difference is that Ramos is not in the business of selling Red Hots or Jujyfruits.

 “I saw an exhibition last summer at the Louvre in Paris—Tintoretto, Titian, and Veronese,” he said, “and I remember a room that was full of nude paintings.
 They all had such a sheen of understanding, which impressed me enormously.
 It was an affirmation of my own work.
 It finally became clear to me that I was on the right track, and doing a good job.
 I know that some feminists criticize my work for being sexist.
 But I think that my real roots lie in the wonderful history of nude painting.”

-So, pinups or nudes, Mel Ramos is in the company of other great artists.
-At Vertu, we’re glad to have the art of Mel Ramos pinned up on our gallery walls.
+So, pinups or nudes, Mel Ramos is in the company of other great artists and we're happy to see his work on our walls.